-Marine Science Support provides technical support for marine science.
-This includes everything from running a fleet of small boats, to administering the Division's dive program.
+Marine Science Support provides technical support for marine science activities.
+This includes running a fleet of containerised laboratories, workshops and storage facilities.

-The Technical Services Group provides electronic and technical computing support for the Australian Antarctic Division science program including construction, maintenance, management and deployment of instrumentation systems for both marine and continental science programs.
-This includes equipment such as CTDs (conductivity, temperature, depth), underwater camera systems, atmospheric radars, LIDARs, tide gauges and data acquisition systems located on the ship, at the stations and at remote field sites.
+The Technical Services Group provides electronic and technical computing support for the Australian Antarctic Program, including construction, maintenance, management and deployment of instrumentation systems for both marine and terrestrial science programs.
+This includes equipment such as CTDs (conductivity, temperature and depth profilers), underwater camera systems, atmospheric radars, LIDARs, tide gauges and data acquisition systems located on the ship, at the stations and at remote field sites.
 In support of this work, the Technical Services Group also manages the electronics laboratory, which contains electronics assembly and test equipment as well as environmental test chamber facilities.

-The STS Design Group is responsible for the design of instrumentation and equipment for scientific programs undertaken by the Australian Antarctic Division and other agencies as part of Australia’s Antarctic Program.
-This equipment and instrumentation includes ice radar systems, ultra-low power automatic weather stations, underwater oceanographic equipment, optical and RF systems used in atmospheric and space physics.
+The Design Group designs specialised instrumentation and equipment for scientific programs undertaken by the Australian Antarctic Division and other agencies as part of Australia’s Antarctic Program.
+This equipment and instrumentation includes fibre optic tow systems, ultra-low power automatic weather stations, underwater oceanographic equipment and optical and RF (radio frequency) systems used in atmospheric and space physics.

-STS Design Group provides engineering design expertise to the Australian Antarctic Division science program as well as internal and external clients, covering electronics design and manufacture, scientific instrumentation and software design.
-The STS Design Group has specialised skills in electronic systems, software and mechatronics.
+The Design Group also provides engineering design expertise to the Australian Antarctic Division program as well as internal and external clients, covering electronics design and manufacture, scientific instrumentation and software design.
+The group has specialised skills in electronic systems, software and mechatronics.

 The instrument workshop designs, manufactures, modifies and repairs mechanical instruments for everything from moving mirrors in a LIDAR system, with accuracies of billionths of a metre, through to making drills to sample ice a kilometre from the surface of the Antarctic ice sheet.

 The Electron Microscopy Unit has two electron microscopes which are often used in tandem, particularly for biological research.
-We have a Field Emission Scanning Electron Microscope (FESEM) for studying surface details in 3D and a Transmission Electron Microscope (TEM) for studying specimen ultrastructure.
+We have a Field Emission Scanning Electron Microscope (FESEM) for studying surface details and associated preparation equipment for biological samples.